Nayanthara: Expansion to Hindi films and recent work (2023–present)

 Nayanthara marked her Hindi film debut with the action thriller film Jawan opposite Shah Rukh Khan, playing a NSG officer.
 Her performance received acclaim but her chemistry with Khan was criticised.
 Monika Rawal Kukreja noted, "Nayanthara brings freshness and is greeted with a slo-mo shot each time she comes on screen."
 Taran Adarsh stated "Nayanthara looks stunning and delivers a first-rate performance.
 The chemistry between her and Khan, however, is not as electrifying as intended."
 The film became one of the highest-grossing Indian film.

 Her second film in 2023 was the Tamil film Iraivan; for which she got a remuneration of Rs 10 Crore, making her the only South Indian actress to get a double-digit crore remuneration.
 She then played a chef in Annapoorani: The Goddess of Food, alongside Jai for the second time after Raja Rani.
 The film received mixed reviews, but Akchayaa Rajkumar of The News Minute called her the "soul of the film".
 Annapoorani generated controversy upon its release on Netflix.
 The accusations included claims of inciting love jihad and offending the sentiments of the Hindu community, specifically the inclusion of non-vegetarian food in an orthodox Brahmin community, who are strictly vegetarians.
 Activist Ramesh Solanki and the Hindutva group Vishva Hindu Parishad filed a police complaint.
 Subsequently, the movie was removed from Netflix and Nayanthara issued an apology on Instagram for unintentionally causing hurt to Hindu sentiments in her film.

-Nayanthara started 2025 with Test, playing a school teacher desperate for a child opposite R. Madhavan and Siddharth.
+In 2025, Nayanthara starred in Test, playing a school teacher desperate for a child opposite R. Madhavan and Siddharth.
 The film achieved high viewership on Netflix.
-Nayanthara will next appear in Toxic: A Fairy Tale for Grown-Ups alongside Yash, Mookuthi Amman 2, Mannangatti Since 1960, and in Dear Students alongside Nivin Pauly.
+In 2026, she appeared in Mana Shankara Vara Prasad Garu.
+Nayanthara next appeared in Toxic: A Fairy Tale for Grown-Ups alongside Yash,which opened to negative reviews (although her performance received acclaim), and will appear in Mookuthi Amman 2, Mannangatti Since 1960, and in Dear Students alongside Nivin Pauly.